Courses by Industry Authorities

 About the course

-The EN13480 design code is frequently used for piping system design for systems in Europe.
-Often the rules are applied using automated pipe flexibility software packages such as CAESAR II and the engineer can lose the overview of the calculation being performed.
-This course aims to explain the fundamental equations and principles in these design rules.
+This learning path aims to explain the fundamental equations and principles in the design rules of the EN 13480-3.
 For example: How is the allowable design stress calculated?
 Why should certain load cases be analyzed?
 What inter-stiffener distance is required to prevent collapse under vacuum?
 How many cycles are permitted for cyclic loads to avoid fatigue failure?
-This course covers the design rules of the EN13480 code and the similarities and differences compared to the American ASME B31.3 code are discussed throughout.
+This course covers the design rules of the EN 13480 code and the similarities and differences compared to the American ASME B31.3 code are discussed throughout.

 This is your partner